Valacirca3927/networking/bgp.md

 Only the route reflector is aware of the reflecting.
 The clients are dumb

-If you configure route reflectors as a cluster you must manually configure the cluster_ID
+If you configure route reflectors as a cluster you must manually configure the `cluster_ID`

 ##### BGP by default will summarize.
 Use `no auto-summary`.

-Using redistribute under BGP will make the resulting route show up with an orign code of 'incomplete'.
+Using redistribute under BGP will make the resulting route show up with an orign code of `incomplete`.

 ##### Sending a default route
 `neighbor A.B.C.D default-originate`